Glossary for New Product Development

 Individual Contributors: Individuals (such as designers, developers, scientists, engineers, coders, domain experts, and communication specialists) that transition in and out of new product development networks to contribute to both the Vision and Version for a new product to create a valuable experience for both the customer and themselves.

 An individual contributor can improve their DX by shifting from their role of specialist to that a new product developer with certain specialties.
-This enables an individual contributor to elevate the value of what they create and minimize the cost of creating it.
+This approach enables an individual contributor to elevate the value of what they create and minimize the cost of creating it.

 Innovation Gap: The delay between the initial concept and launch.
 In addition, it may be the implementation delay between vision and version.
 The innovation gap may be partially due to assimilation delay (teaching time).